• Skip to primary navigation

 Coffee Cake batter in pan

-The easy coffee cake batter goes right into a prepared cake pan, then gets smoothed out in an even layer.
+First, add the coffee cake batter to the prepared cake pan and smooth it out in an even layer.

-Next up, layer on the streusel topping and this baby is ready to bake.
+Finally, layer on the streusel topping.
+Now this baby is ready to bake.

 Strawberry Rhubarb Coffee Cake cooling